 - Walking outside allowed zones

-Real example: You can grab a drink on River Street and walk around—but step into the wrong area and it’s not allowed.
+A real-world example: You can grab drinks at River Street and walk around–but you’re in the wrong place and you won’t be allowed.

 3. The Weather Is Hot and Humid Most of the Year